jerodg/code-challenges/README.md

-# hackerrank-python
+# jerodg.hackerrank
-hackerrack challenges in python
+hackerrack challenges

+## Python
 #### Conventions
 It's an old practice to use underscore (_) for unused index/iterator variable so that variables like i or j which are commonly used